-Things you didn’t know about olives, one of Andalusia’s most traditional products
+Things you didn’t know about olives, one of Andalucia’s most traditional products

 Aceitunas Aloreña